Simonlee711/Simonlee711.github.io/_pages/brain.md

 # Code

-This project was done in NX-421 (Neural Signals & Signals Processing) at EPFL taught by Professor Dimitri Van De Ville as my mini project.
-Below I will list the source files that were made in this assignment as well as the code linked below it.

 ```mini_project2/ICA.ipynb``` - the notebook that executes the main pipeline

 ```mini_project2/New - Seed Functional Connectivity & Graph Metrics.ipynb``` - Extended analysis done for seed functional connectivity and graph based plots